🏠 Mortgage Calculator (UK)

 Calculate your monthly repayment, total interest, and full amortisation schedule for any home loan.

 A UK mortgage repayment is calculated using the standard amortisation formula M = P × [r(1+r)^n] ÷ [(1+r)^n − 1].
 The Bank of England base rate drives variable products; fixed-rate deals price off SONIA swap rates.
 The FCA's Mortgage Conduct of Business handbook governs UK affordability rules.
+For a calculator that breaks down the true monthly cost including council tax and buildings insurance, see our mortgage calculator with tax and insurance.

 UK mortgage maths in 2026 sits in a meaningfully different regime from the pre-2022 era of sub-2% rates.
 Borrowers refinancing from deals struck in 2018-2021 are landing in 4-5% products, and the affordability stress test embedded in lender models has materially compressed how much most households can borrow.